 - Lie down and place a pillow under your right shoulder.
 Keep your right arm behind your head.
 Move the finger pads of your left hand around the breast in a circular, clockwise motion.
 Move around the entire breast and armpit.
 Place the pillow under your left shoulder and repeat on your left side, using your right hand.

 Once you’ve established a baseline for how your breasts look and feel, it’ll be easier to identify any changes in the future.
 If you do notice any changes, or if anything causes you worry, let your doctor know.
 They can also do an exam to determine if there’s cause for concern.

 Do birth control pills increase or decrease risk for breast cancer in teens?

 Research studies into breast cancer risk in teens overall is limited, including studies that focus on how birth control use affects breast cancer risk.
-However, there have been observational studies that indicate that oral contraceptive use does not actually increase breast cancer risk due to the fact that it doesn’t have any negative impact on long-term fertility.Christina Chun, MPHAnswers represent the opinions of our medical experts.
+Data from past studies examining the relationship between birth control pill use and breast cancer risk in women have been mixed.
+However, recent observational studies suggest that women who have ever used birth control pills have a slightly higher risk of developing breast cancer than women who have never used them.Christina Chun, MPH and Yamini Ranchod, PhD, MSAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.